 "Your logic is obscene, Spock.
-Love cannot be reduced to a science experiment or a math equation."
+Love can't be reduced to a science experiment or a math equation."

-He continued on unfazed.
 "Here is another example.
 My mother says that indifference is in fact the opposite of love.
 Indifference allows no outpouring of emotion because one is not reacting at all.
-Do you understand what I mean."
+Do you understand what I mean?"

 She nodded bitterly.
-"Indifference is what you have felt for me all these years.
-In other words, nothing!"
+"Indifference is what you've felt for me all these years."

 "You're Vulcan, it's your nature to catalog, to be precise."